taketo1113/alt-ujs/README.md

 - make non-GET requests from hyperlinks;
 - ~~make forms or hyperlinks submit data asynchronously with Ajax;~~
   - Not Supported
-- ~~have submit buttons become automatically disabled on form submit to prevent double-clicking.~~
+- have submit buttons become automatically disabled on form submit to prevent double-clicking.
-  - Not Supported yet

 ## Installation